Salesforce

 3. Submit your invoice

-You must include the following billing details:
+Include the following billing details:

-AWIN MARKETING DE PERFORMANCE MEXICO S. DE R. L. DE C. V.
+Company nameAWIN MARKETING DE PERFORMANCE MEXICO S. DE R. L. DE C. V.

-• Use the correct payment term for the payment date - PUE or PPD.
+• Use the correct payment term for the payment date: PUE or PPD

 • Send both files to the Awin Mexico payment team at PaymentNotifications@awin.com